slavyansk/Project1/README.md

 status of project: MVP/demo

 in next step:
+1. reformat code, replace all globals by classes
-auto add .rtf reports instead empty field, if .rtf report exists expansion to .dicom files add postgresql-based database search by all tags add DICOM_viewer
+2. auto add .rtf reports instead empty field, if .rtf report exists
+3. expansion to .dicom files not only .bin
+4. add postgresql-based database
+5. search by all tags
+6. add DICOM_viewer